jooby-project/jooby/md/routes.md

 Will the server print all of them? "first"? "third"?

 It prints "first".
-The act of doing a ```rsp.send()``` terminates the flow of the request then and there; the request is not passed on to any other route handler.
+The act of doing a {{rsp_send}} terminates the flow of the request then and there; the request is not passed on to any other route handler.

 So, how do we specify multiple handlers for a route, and use them all at the same time?
-Call the **chain.next()** function from the callback, without calling **send** because it terminates the request flow.
+Call the {{chain_next}} function from the callback, without calling {{rsp_send}} because it terminates the request flow.
 Here is an example:

 ```java
 get("/", (req, rsp, chain) -> {